 Haghartsin Monastery

 Located in Armenia’s lovely Dilijan National Park merely 20 minutes away from Dilijan (town) is Haghartsin Monastery.
+This beautiful monastery can’t be missed out on while you are visiting the spa town!

-The 10th-century Haghartsin Monastery is located in the middle of the forest where you will find ancient khachkars, amazing architectural elements that were used to build the church, and visit a lovely cafe near the historical monument.
+The 10th-century Haghartsin Monastery is located in the middle of the forest where you will find ancient khachkars, amazing architectural elements that were used to build the church, and a lovely cafe near the historical monument.

 Be sure to grab a tea at the cafe!